Wetbikeboy2500/web_content_parser/README.md

 }
 ```

 If the result is passing, then the data can be trusted and will be the expected type.
-No need to worry about it being null unless it has been specificed in the intial type annotation.
+No need to worry about it being null unless it has been specified in the initial type annotation.

 ## Scraper

-The scraper handles the interation with [hetu-script](https://github.com/hetu-script/hetu-script) and making sure to provide the needed functions and abilities to any scraping system.
-It implements its own system for async tasks that a script needs to excute.
+The scraper handles the interaction with [hetu-script](https://github.com/hetu-script/hetu-script) and making sure to provide the needed functions and abilities to any scraping system.
+It implements its own system for async tasks that a script needs to execute.

 ### Sections